felipebalbi/bsc-cs-final-project-template/README.md

 This is the repository for my BSc CS Final Project.

-For anyone who wants to use this repository for their own project reports, make sure to change the variables in =variables.tex= to match your requirements.
+For anyone who wants to use this repository for their own project reports, make sure to change the variables in `variables.tex` to match your requirements.

 ``` tex